osuosl/timesync/source/draft_users.rst

 Role management is handled through the ``projects`` endpoints.
 The projects model contains a ``users`` object, which contains three lists: ``members``, ``spectators``, and ``managers``, each lists of usernames.
 An admin or project manager may set these at any time, adding to or removing from any of the lists.
+A project must always have at least one manager, however.
+Attempting to remove all managers from a project will return an error.